phoenixframework/phoenix/guides/telemetry.md

 ## Reporters

-Reporters can subscribe to the Telemetry events you define, and use the common interface provided by `Telemetry.Metrics`, along with the measurements and metadata emitted in Telemetry events, to provide information meaningful to your application.
+Reporters subscribe to Telemetry events using the common interface provided by `Telemetry.Metrics`.
+They then aggregate the measurements (data) into metrics to provide meaningful information about your application.

 ### Phoenix.LiveDashboard